Frequently Asked Questions

 - when mandated by a court order, information would be released.

 No. Only if you have signed a written release of information for the Counseling Center to communicate with a specific person(s).
 The only exception would be if you are a danger to yourself or others.
-Details about confidentiality can be found by clicking here.
+Learn more about confidentiality.

 How long will I wait until I can meet with a counselor for an initial consultation during drop-in hours?